-Even though it’ll like giving you your space, it would still not appreciate being left alone for longer periods of time.
+Even though it’ll like giving you your space, it would still not appreciate being left alone for long periods of time.

 Loneliness can cause it to become sad and ruinous so it is best if you don’t leave it alone in the house that often.

-The Ba-Shar is also highly intelligent and loves to get trained since a very early age, given that it gets proper treats and positive reinforcement.
+The Ba-Shar is also highly intelligent and loves to get trained from a very early age, given that it gets proper treats and positive reinforcement.

 Very loyal, the Ba-Shar is very protective of its owner and family and would love to snuggle up with you.
 Not ashamed to show affection it can become very clingy when it wants to be.

-Fairly easy to please, it can also become fairly stubborn on occasion so it’s important that it is properly trained since a very early age.
+Fairly easy to please, it can also become fairly stubborn on occasion so it must be properly trained from a very early age.

 Very sociable, the Ba-Shar does very well with children and other pets but it will chase any small animals that it sees so its best not to take it outside without a leash.